Get Started

 The need to innovate the entire stack ourselves was proven when we tried to build on a few existing chains and quickly realized it would not work due to technical limitations of those chains.
 Here are a few reasons we decided - or rather were forced - to build an L1:

-1. Existing L1s are simply not able to handle the registration of IP upon 1000s of parents - each with their own complicated licensing details - in one transaction efficiently.
-As you can see below, gas usage on Geth EVM rapidly increases with ancestor IPs, making it impractical beyond 670 ancestors due to block gas limits.
+- Existing L1s are simply not able to handle the registration of IP upon 1000s of parents - each with their own complicated licensing details - in one transaction efficiently.
+Gas usage on Geth EVM rapidly increases with ancestor IPs, making it impractical beyond 670 ancestors due to block gas limits.
 So we improved the efficiency of graph traversing and storing for our IP graph by leveraging a new stateful precompile approach, written directly in the execution client.
-This creates a "shortcut" around EVM to write and read certain values in the blockchain we use for our graphs, under the restrictions of PoC protocol.
+This creates a “shortcut” around EVM to write and read certain values in the blockchain we use for our graphs, under the restrictions of PoC protocol.

-We actually tried to build an L2 before deciding to build an L1.
-However, we not only wanted to innovate the execution layer (also possible on L2), but add in a consensus mechanism, make improvements to validator node storage, and novel validator features.
+We actually did build an L2 before deciding to build an L1.
+However, we not only wanted to innovate the execution layer (also possible on L2), but add in a consensus mechanism, make improvements to validator node storage, novel validator features, and most importantly precompiles.

 For example, we eventually want to allow Netflix, TikTok, etc to run validators to stream IP data directly on-chain, and also allow those nodes to have graph DBs optimized for IP graphs.
 Imagine any transaction involving a disputed IP Asset being immediately rejected.